 Strong reserve balances in the General Fund have historically underpinned New Mexico's general obligation bond ratings and have offset negative credit attributes, including low personal income levels, the relative lack of economic diversity, and revenue volatility.
-General Fund balances in New Mexico comprise the General Operating Reserve Fund, the Appropriation Contingency Reserve, the State Support Reserve, the Tobacco Settlement Permanent Fund Reserve, and the Tax Stabilization Reserve, which has been officially designated as a Rainy Day Fund.
+General Fund balances in New Mexico comprise the General Operating Reserve Fund, the Appropriation Contingency Reserve, the State Support Reserve, the Tobacco Settlement Permanent Fund Reserve, and the Tax Stabilization Reserve.
 Each of these funds is legally available for appropriation by the Legislature, though utilization of the Tax Stabilization Reserve requires a super-majority vote.
 As the graph below illustrates, year-end results for fiscal year 2016 showed a 79.3% decline in reserve balances from the prior year level, to \$147.7 million.
 In contrast, the recovery of reserves has been dramatic.
-Results for fiscal year-end 2021 reserve levels indicate that balances have been maintained at over \$2.5 billion, the historically high level first realized the previous year.
+Results for fiscal year-end 2022 and projected fiscal year-end 2023 indicate that reserve balances have been maintained at over \$2.5 billion, the historically high level first realized in 2020.